News

 Who reported this story?
 This story was reported by Diarlei Rodrigues And Eléonore Hughes, Associated Press at KPRC 2 / Click2Houston (NBC).
 To learn more about how Tomball News selects and reviews stories, see our editorial standards .

 Where can I find related coverage?
-See more local coverage from Tomball News, or browse our daily briefing and topic hubs .
+See more News coverage from Tomball News, or browse our daily briefing and topic hubs .

 ← Back to all news